mosheepdev/Standalone/Designs/Item/README.md

   - Does not stack on target from multiple attackers
 - ?
   - Higher-chance Critical Hits
-  - *Stacks*, Works separated, highest Critical Damage wins
+  - Works separated, highest Critical Damage wins
 - Excalibur
   - Damage
   - Minor Attack Speed Slow on hit
-  - *Stacks*
+    - Only 1 instance of the slow
 - ?
   - Releases jumping lighting
+    - Separated chances for each item
   - Attack Speed
-  - *Stacks*, separated chances
 - ?
  - Cleave
-  - *Stacks*, separated instances
+  - Separated damage instances for each item
 - ?
   - Chance to soft dispell on target
-  - *Stacks*, separated chances
+    - Also deals pure damage
+  - Separated chances, only 1 proc
 - ?
-  - Attack Speed
+  - Flat Attack Speed
-  - Movement Speed
+  - Flat Movement Speed (Stacks)
 - ?
   - Active
   - Maximum Attack Speed for `X` seconds or `Y` attacks